cnherrera/cnherrera.github.io/DataOrganization.md

 {::options parse_block_html="true" /}
 <details><summary markdown="span">**Press for basic steps to use git**</summary>

+Git is a distributed version control system.
+It works locally on your machine, allowing you to track changes, create branches, and merge code changes.
+GitHub is a web-based platform and hosting service for 'git' repositories.

 ## Git global setup

+It is good practice to configurate your 'git' environment.
+Your name and email will be used to identify you every time you commit (authorship for changes).

 ------------------
 ```shell
 git config --global user.name "Your Name"